harelba/serium/README.md

 User(user_id=UUID('1a62a52e-d0b3-4003-8ae0-bd87affd210b'),name=u'my name',address=u'my address')
 """

-# pycase also includes the methods cc_to_dict and cc_from_dict, which serialize/deserialize objects into a dictionary.
+# serium also includes the methods cc_to_dict and cc_from_dict, which serialize/deserialize objects into a dictionary.
 This is extremely useful when passing case class objects
 # into libraries which expect dictionaries, or doing the serialization themselves.
 user_as_dict = cc_to_dict(u)
 """